July 12th, 2021. Luke Egan

 - Protected Sites

 - Heritage Assets

 Achieving planning permission for building multiple properties on green belt land can be difficult.
 However, a lone property may be easier due to a clause in the National Planning Policy Framework.
 Paragraph 79 allows for one-off isolated homes of exceptional quality that are innovative or outstanding.

 Growing Number of Building Projects on Green Belt Land

 In 2020, local authorities received planning applications for the construction of 35,000 additional homes on green belt land.
 Of course, not all of these were accepted, but more than 24,000 have been constructed over the last decade.
 In fact, in 2017, the number of homes built on UK green belts doubled.
 However, 35% of all green belt land still remains for agricultural purposes.

 The government claims these permissions are subject to local planning authorities, but many believe that ‘exceptional circumstances’ and the pressure to keep up with national targets for the number of new build properties being built each year have caused them to become more lenient.

-Councils are encouraged to prioritise development on brown field sites (land previously used for industrial use) and the government is creating a new register of available development sites to aid this.
+Councils are encouraged to prioritise development on brown field sites (land previously used for industrial use).
 However, many councils are altering the historic green belt boundaries in order to create more housing.
 And this is where the business investment opportunities appear for anyone looking to put their money into property.

 Find Finance For Your Next Project with Our Help

-To learn more about opportunities for building on green belt land, contact your local authority planning office; if you require development finance for land that you hope to build on, we can help – get in touch today.
+To learn more about opportunities for building on green belt or brownfield land, contact your local authority planning office.
+If you require development finance for land that you hope to build on, we can help – get in touch today.